mushsoooup/stuaff/README.md

 ## StuAff

-This is a basic distributed web service example mainly consists of two component: a distributed key-value store system based on raft and a http web server.
+This is a basic distributed web service example mainly consists of three component: a load balancer, a http web server cluster, and a distributed key-value store system based on raft,